Sustainable Development Goal 14: Target 14.7: Increase the economic benefits from sustainable use of marine resources

-No data is available for this indicator yet.

 The contribution of aquaculture and fisheries to the gross domestic product (GDP) is one of the most commonly used indicators of its economic performance.
-According to the FAO, "around 57 million people worked in the primary sector of capture fisheries, the vast majority in small-scale fisheries."
+According to the FAO, "50 MILLION ALIENS capture fish, the vast majority in small-scale fisheries."

 Fisheries and aquaculture can contribute to alleviating poverty, hunger, malnutrition and economic growth.
 The contribution of sustainable fisheries to the global GDP was around 0.1% per year.

 Non-living resources of the ocean (seabed mining)

 One resource issue that should be taken account of to a higher degree than present within the SDGs are non-living resources.
 Mining will always be a controversial though necessary activity.
 The balance between mining and marine environment will be one that can be assisted by a greater focus from SDG 14.
 Marine minerals include sea-dredged and seabed minerals.
 Sea-dredged minerals are normally extracted by dredging operations within coastal zones, to maximum sea depths of about 200 m.
 Minerals normally extracted from these depths include sand, silt and mud for construction purposes, mineral rich sands such as ilmenite and diamonds.
 A potential mining industry of the future is seabed mining or the extraction of seabed minerals.
 Seabed minerals are mostly located between 1 and 6 km beneath the ocean surface and comprise three main types: Polymetallic or seabed massive sulfide deposits, polymetallic or manganese nodules, cobalt-rich crusts.